aakinsan/gpgdg-cli/README.md

     - Service Account Token Creator role on the service account with the assigned roles above.

 - GCP Resources:
+    The following resources will bre required - Ensure the APIs are enabled.
     - Cloud KMS Symmetric encrypt/decrypt key.
     - Cloud Storage bucket.
     - Cloud Logging.